NEUBIAS/training-resources/_modules/connected_components.md

   - Apply connected component labeling to a binary image to create a label mask image.

 motivation: >
   A main task of bioimage analysis is to detect objects in images.
 To do so one needs to be able to label pixels that are part of the same object in a way that this can be efficiently stored and processed by the computer.
-A prevalent way of doing this is "connected component labeling", which is discussed in this module.
+A prevalent way of doing this is connected component labeling, which is discussed in this module.

 concept_map: >
   graph TD